What Is Post-Acute Withdrawal Syndrome?

 Marijuana

-Several studies indicate that sudden discontinued use of Marijuana can result in post-acute withdrawal syndrome upon completion of acute detox.
-Common PAWS from Marijuana include insomnia, anxiety, irritability, headaches and other physical symptoms, such as stomach pain and changes in appetite.
+Several studies indicate that sudden discontinued use of marijuana can result in post-acute withdrawal syndrome upon completion of acute detox.
+Common PAWS from marijuana include insomnia, anxiety, irritability, headaches and other physical symptoms, such as stomach pain and changes in appetite.

 Methamphetamine

-Common PAWS for Methamphetamine include poor impulse control, disturbed sleep or insomnia, and irritability.
+Common PAWS for methamphetamine include poor impulse control, disturbed sleep or insomnia, and irritability.

 Opioids

-Common PAWS from Opioids include insomnia, depression, anxiety, intense cravings, muscle tension, and poor impulse control.
+Common PAWS from opioids include insomnia, depression, anxiety, intense cravings, muscle tension, and poor impulse control.

 Cocaine